 (c) Find the error in the bogus proof of the following False Claim.
 Every tangled graph is connected.
 Bogus proof.
 The proof is by strong induction on the number of vertices in the graph.
 Let P(n) be the proposition that if an n-node graph is tangled, then it is connected.
 In the base case, P(1) is true because the graph consisting of a single node is trivially connected.

-For the inductive case, assume $n \ge 1$ and $P(1), \dots, P(n)$ hold.
-We must prove P(n+1), namely, that if an (n+1)-node graph is tangled, then it is connected.

-So let G be a tangled, (n+1)-node graph.
+For the inductive case, assume $n \ge 1$ and $P(1), \ldots, P(n)$ hold.
+We must prove P(n + 1), namely, that if an (n + 1)-node graph is tangled, then it is connected.
+So let G be a tangled, (n + 1)-node graph.
 Choose $\lceil n/3 \rceil$ of the vertices and let G_1 be the tangled subgraph of G with these vertices and G_2 be the tangled subgraph with the rest of the vertices.
 Note that since $n \ge 1$, the graph G has a least two vertices, and so both G_1 and G_2 contain at least one vertex.
 Since G_1 and G_2 are tangled, we may assume by strong induction that both are connected.
 Also, since G is tangled, there is an edge leaving the vertices of G_1 which necessarily connects to a vertex of G_2 .
-This means there is a path between any two vertices of G: a path within one subgraph if both vertices are in the same subgraph, and a path traversing the connecting edge if the vertices are in separate subgraphs.
-Therefore, the entire graph, G, is connected.
-This completes the proof of the inductive case, and the Claim follows by strong induction.
+This means there is a path between any two vertices of G: a path within one subgraph if both vertices are in the same subgraph, and a path traversing the connecting edge if the vertices the proof of the inductive case, and the Claim follows by strong induction.
+Problem 12.42.

-Let G be the graph formed from C{2n} , the cycle of length 2n, by connecting every pair of vertices at maximum distance from each other in C{2n} by an edge in G.

-- (a) Given two vertices of G find their distance in G. - (b) What is the diameter of G, that is, the largest distance between two vertices? - (c) Prove that the graph is not 4-connected. - (d) Prove that the graph is 3-connected.
+In the cycle C{2n} of length 2n, we'll call two vertices opposite if they are on opposite sides of the cycle, that is that are distance n apart in C{2n} .
+Let G be the graph formed from C{2n} by adding an edge, which we'll call a crossing edge, between each pair of opposite vertices.
+So G has n crossing edges. (a) Give a simple description of the shortest path between any two vertices of G. Hint: Argue that a shortest path between two vertices in G uses at most one crossing edge. (b) What is the diameter of G, that is, the largest distance between two vertices? - (c) Prove that the graph is not 4-connected. - (d) Prove that the graph is 3-connected.